 5. She has very little empathy

-The earliest memory Manny had of his mother, was her locking up him up in a pitch-dark room for breaking a vase.
+The earliest memory Manny had of his mother was her locking him up in a pitch-dark room for breaking a vase.
 He was sent in there to think about what he had done.
 And he did end up thinking, not about the accident with the vase but of all the monsters that were there with him inching closer.
 He banged on the door and begged his mom to open up till he passed out.
-He was 5yrs old then.
+He was 5 years old then.